 The Lowcountry Summer trilogy is her newest endeavor and is set against the backdrop of the Atlantic bottlenose dolphins.
 THE SUMMER GIRLS, the first book in the series, was released summer 2013 and introduces the complex relationships between three sisters of the Muir family at Sea Breeze, their historic home on Sullivan's Island, S.C.
 The second installment, THE SUMMER WIND was released in 2014.
 Book three, THE SUMMER'S END will be out summer 2015.

 Mary Alice Monroe is the author of nearly two dozen novels, several non-fiction titles, and children's books.
 Her body of work reflects her commitment to the natural world through literature.
 Monroe has served on the faculty of numerous writer's conferences and retreats.
 She is a featured speaker at events, both literary and conservation.

 Her books have achieved several best seller lists, including the New York Times, SIBA, USA Today and are sold worldwide.
 Her childrens books received several awards, including the ASPCA Henry Bergh award.
 Monroe was awarded the SC Center for the Book Award for Fiction and the International Book Award for Green Fiction.
-In May 2014, she was awarded the Career Achievement Award for mainstream fiction by RT Book Reviews and the South Carolina Book Festival Literary Excellence Award.
+In May 2014, she was awarded the Career Achievement Award for mainstream fiction by RT Book Reviews, SW Florida's Distinguished Author Award, and the South Carolina Book Festival Literary Excellence Award.